+The Sexual Assault Prevention Ongoing: Healthy Relationships (formerly "Not On Our Grounds Ongoing") online training module is required for returning students, to be completed every two years.

+The Sexual Assault Prevention for Student Athletes (formerly "Not On Our Grounds for Student Athletes") online training module is required for student athletes, to be completed annually.

+Faculty and staff are required to complete the online Not On Our Grounds -Responsible Employee training every two years to learn about preventing sexual and gender-based harassment and other forms of interpersonal violence, as well as reporting requirements of such disclosures.

-- Red Flag Campaign: In October, the Maxine Platzer Lynn Women's Center (the Women's Center) sponsors the Red Flag Campaign in recognition of Domestic Violence Awareness Month.
-The Red Flag Campaign, which is a project of the Virginia Sexual and Domestic Violence Action Alliance, is a media campaign designed to educate about the signs of abuse and to promote bystander intervention in cases of abuse and unhealthy relationships.
+Red Flag Campaign: In October, the Maxine Platzer Lynn Women's Center (the Women's Center) traditionally sponsors the Red Flag Campaign in recognition of Domestic Violence Awareness Month.
+The Red Flag Campaign, which is a project of the Virginia Sexual and Domestic Violence Action Alliance, is a media campaign designed to educate about the signs of abuse and promote bystander to intervention in cases of abuse and unhealthy relationships.
 In addition to posters and red flags, which are posted on the lower Lawn during Red Flag Week, the Clothesline Project is also on display, along with tabling where passersby can collect educational materials and the schedule of other events planned during October.
+Due to the COVID-19 pandemic, these events were not held in 2020.
+Instead, online panels were hosted.
 Other events typically include a panel discussion with survivors of Intimate Partner Violence and an Escalation Workshop, sponsored by the One Love Foundation.

-Events will be held online in October 2020 due to the COVID-19 pandemic. - Halloween Safety: Alcohol and Drug Abuse Prevention Team (ADAPT) peer educators coordinate the "Hoos Hosting" campaign.
-Canvasing off-Grounds student housing apartments, magnets with safe hosting strategies are distributed, and students are encouraged to choose at least one strategy to implement if they plan on hosting or attending upcoming social events.
-The primary audience is upperclassmen. - National Hazing Prevention Week/ National Gordie Day: The Gordie Center hosts National Gordie Day events each year to raise awareness of the risks and symptoms of alcohol overdose and to encourage students to be active bystanders. - Take Back the Night Week: Each April, student organizations hold a week of programming to raise awareness about sexual assault and sexual violence.
+- Rethinking Your Drinking During COVID-19: Peer Health Educators (PHEs) develop and distribute an interactive pdf to explore substance use changes which may have occurred during the pandemic and to connect students with support resources available. - National Hazing Prevention Week/ National Gordie Day: The Gordie Center hosts National Gordie Day events each year to raise awareness of the risks and symptoms of alcohol overdose and to encourage students to be active bystanders. - Take Back the Night Week: Each April, student organizations hold a week of programming to raise awareness about sexual assault and sexual violence.
 In the past, programming has included a march, rally, and speak-out for survivors of sexual violence.
-The Women's Center sponsors the Clothesline Project as part of the Take Back the Night awareness campaign; they work with SARA (the Sexual Assault Resource Agency) to table, providing resources for passersby.
-The Women's Center also offers drop-in counseling for people impacted by sexual assault.
-In April 2020, these events were held online due to the COVID-19 pandemic, including Take Back the Net, a collaboration among the member institutions of the Campus Task Force of the Virginia Sexual and Domestic Violence Action Alliance.
-Public health needs will determine if events are held in person or online in April 2021.

-- 4th Year 5k: The Peer Health Educators (PHE) coordinate the 4th Year 5K to raise awareness of normative health behaviors and recognize the hazards of alcohol misuse. - Grounds for Discussion Peer Theatre: This is a student-directed and studentperformed theatrical production held every year for first-year students.
+The Women's Center supports the student organizers of TBTN.
+In 2021, the Women's Center also hosted several online panels. - 4th Year 5k: The Peer Health Educators (PHE) coordinate the 4th Year 5K to raise awareness of normative health behaviors and provide a positive tradition for students to participate in as part of the UVA community. - Grounds for Discussion Peer Theatre: This is a student-directed and student-performed theatrical production held every year for first-year students.
 Skits focus on the issues and decisions facing first-year students, which include roommate disagreements, high-risk drinking, the honor code, eating disorders, and sexual assault.
-Residence hall discussions with resident assistants follow the performance. - Training for New Faculty and Teaching Assistants (TAs): Each fall and spring, new faculty and teaching assistants receive information on how to help a student in distress as part of faculty and teaching assistant orientation.
-Courses that explore substance misuse issues include Concepts in Peer Health Education, Substance Abuse in Society, Contemporary Health Issues, Peer Alcohol Education, and Personal Development. - Training for Study Abroad Faculty and Students: In May and December, specific training on alcohol/drug abuse prevention and intervention is provided to faculty leading and students attending study abroad trips.
-Note that all student travel to/from, and activities at, international destinations for University-related purposes is suspended through January Term 2021 due to the COVID-19 pandemic.
+Residence hall discussions with resident assistants follow the performance.

+- Training for New Faculty and Teaching Assistants (TAs): Each fall and spring, new faculty and teaching assistants receive information on how to help a student in distress as part of faculty and teaching assistant orientation.
+Courses that explore substance misuse issues include Concepts in Peer Health Education, Substance Abuse in Society, Contemporary Health Issues, Peer Alcohol Education, and Personal Development. - Training for Study Abroad Faculty and Students: In May and December, specific training on alcohol/drug misuse prevention and intervention is provided to faculty leading and students attending study abroad trips.
+Note that all student travel to/ from, and activities at, international destinations for University-related purposes was suspended through May 2021 due to the COVID-19 pandemic.